UPPMAX/UPPMAX-documentation/docs/software/rackham_file_transfer_using_filezilla.md

 ???- question "Would you like a video?"

-    If you like to see how to do file tranfer from/to Rackham using FileZilla, watch the video
+    If you like to see how to do file transfer from/to Rackham using FileZilla, watch the video
     [here](https://youtu.be/7wHRCMdnNZE)